Cheaper coffee helps Egberts take on Kraft

-LONDON/AMSTERDAM (Reuters) - Cheaper arabica beans and ambitious goals have given Dutch group D.E.
-Master Blenders 1753 DEMB.AS, maker of Douwe Egberts, a lift as it tries to overtake rival Kraft KFT.N to become the second largest player in the coffee world.
+LONDON/AMSTERDAM, June 26 (Reuters) - Cheaper arabica beans and ambitious goals have given Dutch group D.E.
+Master Blenders 1753, maker of Douwe Egberts, a lift as it tries to overtake rival Kraft to become the second largest player in the coffee world.

 Meanwhile Kraft, which has a wide range of products including Maxwell House coffee but also Cadbury chocolate and Oreo cookies, is busy demerging and analysts say its focus may be elsewhere.